All Episodes

 Why don't we do it here?

-Well, it's a great question.
+Well, that's a great question.

-Actually, it is better for us to use it uh to get American oil because we produce it cleaner than anybody else in the world, probably 20 to 30 percent cleaner.
+Actually, it is better for us to use it to get American oil because we produce it cleaner than anybody else in the world, probably 20 to 30 percent cleaner.

-And also for our foreign policy and and look, it it incre it it helps our economy, it'll reduce the price of oil, it'll reduce the the inflation, it will also give us leverage on the world market uh to use energy as we should as a weapon, just like the Russians are using energy as a weapon, now we can help our allies and hurt our adversaries.
+It will also give us leverage on the world market to use energy as we should as a weapon, just like the Russians are using energy as a weapon.

-We would we would definitely help America, but also we'd helping our allies because then they they could then you know say uh say to Putin, you're gonna eat your oil, we're gonna buy American oil, and we can uh we'll have energy independence from you.
+We would definitely help America, but also we'd be helping our allies because they could then say to Putin, you're going to need your oil.

 That's why we need to produce more energy here in the United States.

-Go ahead and drill for oil, more natural gas, all those things that are good for America are also good for our allies, yet this administration is doing everything in its power to destroy the oil and gas industry here in the United States.
+Go ahead and drill for oil, more natural gas, all those things that are good for America are also good for our allies.

 It makes absolutely no sense whatsoever.

-Why are you going to Venezuela for God's sakes?
+Why are you going to Venezuela, for God's sakes?

-They're allies of Russia and China and Iran are our major enemies, and you want them to produce the oil?
+Their allies of Russia and China and Iran are our major enemies.

 Are you out of your mind?